emacsway/emacsway/about.rst

 * «JavaScript Patterns» Stoyan Stefanov
 * «JavaScript: The Definitive Guide» David Flanagan
 * «Python Tutorial» and «Python HOWTOs» (official)
+* «Friendly meetings with the English language» Maria A. Kolpakchi

-The next book will be «Algorithms and Data Structures» N. Wirth
+The next books will be «Algorithms and Data Structures» N. Wirth and «An Introduction to Database Systems» C.J.
+Date

 ..
     In the queue